ea-pol/bookstore/README.md

 Components:

-- Web Server (Nginx).
+- **Web Server** (Nginx).
 Depending on the specified URL, the web server either returns HTML page to the client or proxies the request to the application server.
-- Application Server (Java 17, Maven, Spring Boot, Jersey, Hibernate).
+- **Application Server** (Java 17, Maven, Spring Boot, Jersey, Hibernate).
 Contains the core application logic.
 Provides an HTTP API that allows for creating, reading, updating, and deleting the application's resources, such as authors and books.
-- Sentence Analyzer.
+- **Sentence Analyzer**.
 A service that calculates stats for the books' content.
 Specifically, the service filter words using a filter condition and counts the number of occurrences for each word.
-- Database (PostgreSQL).
+- **Database** (PostgreSQL).
 Stores information about authors and books.